chien021091/aws-pro/LOGGING Cloudwatch Alarm.md

 ## Cloudwatch log subscription
 - get access to real-time feed a log events from cloudwatch log and have it delivered to other service such as: Kinesis stream, kinesis data firehorse, lambda

+## Cloudwatch log agent
+- cloudwatch log agent can only want to stream log and push to Cloudwatch.
+If we want to push all log one time, we don't need cloudwatch log agen (SSM run command, it's good)